 Dr Fotouhi will make a cut along the rim of your eyelid below your eyelashes or through your conjunctiva (internally) to just beyond the outside edge of your eye.
 He will remove any excess skin, and remove or redistribute any fat that is pushing through the muscle (fat transposition).

-How long does it take to recover?
+How long does it take to recover from Blepharoplasty?

-You wouldn’t be able to wear eye make-up or drink alcohol for 2-3 weeks, and you should keep your face out of the sun.
+After your blepharoplasty eyelid surgery procedure, you will be instructed not to bend or do excessive exercises for the first week.
+In addition to this, eye make-up is not to be worn, you should not drink alcohol for 2-3 weeks, and you should keep your face out of the sun.

-Upper eyelid Blepharoplasty: from $1500
+Upper eyelid Blepharoplasty: from $3000

-Lower eyelid Blepharoplasty: from $2500
+Lower eyelid Blepharoplasty: from $3500

-What complications can happen?
+What complications can happen from blepharoplasty?

-less common (specific) complications
+Less common (specific) complications include:

-too much skin is removed
+- too much skin is removed

-swelling of the conjunctiva
+- swelling of the conjunctiva

-bleeding into your eye socket
+- bleeding into your eye socket